lsst-sqre/sqr-051/index.rst

 If that service is compromised, the attacker can obtain that cookie from the incoming request and use it to make browser requests to other services in the same Science Platform deployment with the credentials of the user.
 This includes requests to the Gafaelfawr authentication service itself to, for instance, create new, persistent authentication tokens for that user that would be under the control of the attacker.

+A related but slightly different problem is that, since all Rubin Science Platform services are running under the same hostname, they all share the same JavaScript trust domain.
+This means that a compromise of the web interface of any service (via XSS, for example) would allow an attacker to make authenticated requests to all other Rubin Science Platform services as the user.
+This has the same effect as stealing the user's authentication cookie but may be easier to accomplish.

-The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective provided that an attacker cannot gain access to the raw headers of a request to one of the components.
+The implication is that internal authorization controls between the Rubin Science Platform components are only fully effective provided that an attacker cannot gain access to the raw headers of a request to one of the components and cannot inject JavaScript into the web interface.

-However, note that even if an attacker gains that access, they can only misuse credentials that are sent to the service while they have compromised that service.
+Note that even if an attacker gains that access, they can only misuse credentials that are sent to the service while they have compromised that service.
 They cannot make requests as arbitrary users who have not accessed the compromised service.
+However, a patient attacker could wait until a user with administrative permissions accesses the compromised service and then leverage their credentials to impersonate arbitrary users.

 The same problem exists for non-browser authentication using the ``Authorization`` header.
 That header is also sent to the protected service after it is interpreted by the ``auth_request`` handler.